CovOpen/CovQuestions/api/v1/README.md

 This is a static file API.
 In order to generate the files for the api run `npm run build`.
 This will gather everything from `./data` (questionnaires, translations) and generate the files in `dist`.
+To generate the documentation run `npm run build-swagger`.

 ## Update questionnaires